-5.1.2 Cyclopropenoid Fatty Acids
+5.1.2 Cyclopropenoid fatty acids

-Cotton also contains cyclopropenoid fatty acids (CPFA) such as malvalic, sterculic and dihydrosterculic acids that constitute approximately 0.5-1.0% of the total lipid content of the seed (Harrison et al. 2013; Schneider et al. 1968).
+Cotton plants also contain cyclopropenoid fatty acids (CPFA) in seeds and tannins in the leaves (Lane and Schuster, 1981; Mansour et al., 1997) and flower buds (Chan et al., 1978), which are both thought to act as deterrents to insect herbivory and may affect utilisation as animal feed.
+CPFA's such as malvalic, sterculic and dihydrosterculic acids constitute approximately 0.5-1.0% of the total lipid content of the seed (Schneider et al., 1968; Harrison et al., 2013).

-The level of CPFAs is generally higher in G. hirsutum than in G. barbadense (Frank 1987).
-The CPFAs are destroyed by the processing of cotton seed oil for use in margarine or salad oil for human food (Hendricks et al. 1980), but can produce undesirable effects when used in less processed animal feed.
-For example, rainbow trout (Salmo gairdnerii) fed glandless cotton seeds, showed reduced weight gain and liver carcinomas (Hendricks et al. 1980).
+The level of CPFAs is generally higher in G. hirsutum than in G. barbadense (Frank, 1987).
+The CPFAs are destroyed by the processing of cotton seed oil for use in margarine or salad oil for human food (Hendricks et al., 1980), but can produce undesirable effects when used in less processed animal feed.
+For example, rainbow trout (Salmo gairdnerii) fed glandless cotton seeds, showed reduced weight gain and increased number of liver carcinomas (Hendricks et al., 1980).
 Glandless cotton seed do not produce gossypol so the resulting effects have been attributed to the CPFA.
-Similarly, cockerels fed cotton seed oil (estimated to contain 0.5-0.7% CPFA (Obert et al. 2007) or the equivalent concentration of CPFAs from Sterculia foetida caused increased plasma cholesterol and aortic atherosclerosis (Goodnight, Jr. & Kemmerer 1967).
-Hens fed cotton seed meal show pink coloration of the white of the eggs following storage, which has been attributed to CPFAs (Phelps et al. 1964).
+Similarly, cockerels fed cotton seed oil (estimated to contain 0.5-0.7% CPFA) (Obert et al., 2007) or the equivalent concentration of CPFAs from Sterculia foetida caused increased plasma cholesterol and aortic atherosclerosis (Goodnight and Kemmerer, 1967).
+Hens fed cotton seed meal show pink coloration of the white of the eggs following storage, which has been attributed to CPFAs (Phelps et al., 1964).